baldurbjarnason/colophon.cards/Data Model.md

 - It's an open standard.
 There are already apps and services that use it so there's familiarity out there.
 - It makes implementing proper 'undo' much much simpler.
 You can essentially walk back the activity stream, one at a time.
 - It makes implementing proper offline apps simpler down the line.
 You can use the event stream to maintain a local, live copy of all of the user's data.
-- The activity stream vocabulary has the notions of Notes (what we will call Cards), Tags (not just tags, but also links), Attachments, Documents, and Actors (Users)
+- The activity stream vocabulary has the notions of Notes (what we will call Cards), Tags (not just tags, but also links), Attachments, Documents, and Actors (Accounts)
 - It's notion of threads is an Activity and all of its replies.

 ## Note (Card)